asyriac/flixcart/README.md

 # Flixtube - Frontend

-An online market place for cinema aficionados.
+Frontend for an online market place for cinema aficionados.